 Cleaning the frame of an electric grill is important for maintaining its appearance and preventing the buildup of dirt and grease.
 Periodically wipe down the frame after each use to prevent excessive buildup and make cleaning sessions easier in the long run.

 You can clean the legs and frame of the electric grill by using warm water and a sponge.
-If your electric grill is a large, outdoor model, a garden hose can be used.
+A garden hose can be used if your electric grill is a large, outdoor model.
 Clean any crevices, corners, and areas that are not easily visible.
 These spots can accumulate dirt and grease over time.

 Tips: